SparkScratch-P/sparkscratch-p.github.io/index.md

       </a>

-**Archiebuild** is a MSW LOGO-like *programming software, coded on scratch, published as JS*.
+**Archiebuild** is an MSW LOGO-like *programming software, coded on scratch, published as JS*.
 This software is able to program a pen such that the pen will draw a figure as coded.
-Here the movements of the pen r coded, and the code is saved in a list named `CODE:\_` .
-On saving, it encodes the list and copied to clipboard.
+Here the movements of the pen r coded, and the code is saved in a list named `CODE:\_`.
+On saving, it encodes the list and is copied to the clipboard.
 This Save code is actually the *SUCSES 64 code*.
-The ArchieBuild ans well as the **SUCSES 64 reader** is capable of encoding and decoding or program and running it.
+The ArchieBuild as well as the **SUCSES 64 reader** is capable of encoding and decoding or program and running it.

 ## Exciting games to Play in ur Browser